0xKayala/A-to-Z-Vulnerabilities/README.md

 This can lead to something as outputting the contents of the file, but depending on the severity, it can also lead to:

 1) Code execution on the web server
-2) Code execution on the client-side such as JavaScript which can lead to other attacks such as cross site scripting (XSS)
+2) Code execution on the client-side such as JavaScript which can lead to other attacks such as cross-site scripting (XSS)
 3) Denial of Service (DoS)
 4) Sensitive Information Disclosure